SECTION 1 – Purpose

-2. Disseminating this Plan to all Department Heads and making it available to all applicants and the general public.
+- Disseminating this Plan to all Department Heads making it available to all applicants and the general public.

-3. Completing necessary evaluations and making recommendations to the Harris County Commissioners Court on any changes that are needed in the personnel policies.
+- Completing necessary evaluations and making recommendations to the Harris County Commissioners Court on any changes that are needed in the personnel policies.
 Where changes are recommended, the Director shall set forth in written detail the specific steps that should be taken to achieve equal employment opportunity.
-As an example, if through evaluation, it is determined that certain selection practices and procedures (i.e. minimum educational levels) are not validly related to the performance of the essential functions of a specific job or position and that said practices may cause a disparate impact on the basis of race, color, religion, sex, national origin, age, or disability, then the Director recommends that the practice or procedure be changed.
+As an example, if through evaluation, it is determined that certain selection practices and procedures (i.e. minimum educational levels) are not validly related to the performance of the essential functions of a specific job or position and that said practices may cause a disparate impact on the basis of race, color, religion, sex, national origin, age, pregnancy, disability, genetic information, sexual orientation, gender identity or any other protected classes, then the Director recommends that the practice or procedure be changed.

 - Presenting the EEO statement and policy as part of the Harris County Office of Human Resources and Risk Management New Hire Orientation program.